MaximeHeckel/strashub/README.md

 ##API Endpoints

-This first version includes 3 endpoints.
+This first version includes 3 endpoints to access the data.
 The main url to access the data is [https://strashub.scalingo.io/](https://strashub.scalingo.io/)

 ####Sights